Akiko Shikata (志方あきこ) is an avant-garde folk artist. She's also a composer who writes soundtracks for television, games and movies.

-One of the pillars of her style and most interesting aspects of her music is that she likes to switch between very different vocal styles, sometimes within the same song: a deeper, ominous low-pitched voice; a high-pitched, child-like voice; and her regular, unique soprano voice, of which a more operatic variant can also be heard, for instance in her performance of "Oh smania! oh furie! ~ D'Oreste e d'Aiace" from Mozart's opera Idomeneo.
+One of the pillars of her style and most interesting aspects of her music is that she likes to switch between very different vocal styles, sometimes within the same song: a deeper, ominous low-pitched voice (contralto); a high-pitched, child-like voice; and her regular, unique soprano voice, of which a more operatic variant can also be heard, for instance in her performance of "Oh smania! oh furie! ~ D'Oreste e d'Aiace" from Mozart's opera Idomeneo.

 As for the lyrics and album concepts, Akiko usually draws inspiration from themes such as nature, mythology, pagan rituals, fantasy worlds or ancient legends, and sometimes more "common" themes such as death, love, traveling, melancholy or nostalgia.

 Besides being an established singer-songwriter, composer, producer and arranger, Akiko is also a musician.
 She plays the piano since childhood, as well as folk instruments such as the lute, bouzouki and guitar.
-She is known for singing in many languages, including minor ones such as Amharic, Tibetan or Uyghur, and fantasy languages as well, including some of her own (in songs like Ta Fatie, Leyre or Arcadia).
-She's particularly involved in Italian, a language she’s been using since her very first independent demos called Midori no mori de nemuru tori (The Bird Sleeping in the Green Forest) and Haikyo to Rakuen (Ruins and Heaven) in 2002/2003.
+She is known for singing in many languages, including minor ones such as Amharic, Tibetan or Uyghur, and fantasy languages as well, including a conlang of her own (in songs like Ta Fatie, Leyre or Arcadia).
+She's particularly involved in Italian, a language she's been using since her very first independent demos called Midori no mori de nemuru tori (The Bird Sleeping in the Green Forest) and Haikyo to Rakuen (Ruins and Heaven) in 2002/2003.